Tobacco Use Prevention Policy Priorities

 - School Foods: Monitor the implementation of policies that require all foods and beverages available in schools meet national nutrition guidelines and be fully funded.
 Support policies identified to reduce exposure to marketing and advertising of unhealthy foods in schools.

 - Support and protect funding for evidence-based and/or evidence-informed obesity prevention programs and infrastructure.

 Download NCAH’s 2018 Tobacco Use Prevention and Obesity Prevention Policy Priorities

 Support: Sign letters of support, forward action alerts

 Monitor: Track and react to as necessary

-Other items presented to NCAH for endorsement will be handled on a case-by-case basis by either the appropriate policy committee or the Executive Committee depending on the urgency.
+Other items presented to NCAH for endorsement will be handled on a case-by-case basis by either the appropriate policy committee or the Board of Directors depending on the urgency.